eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

 The existing CSV-files `statssa_2023{mm}.csv` and `sarb_2023{mm}.csv` must be deleted manually before run the script.

 **IMPORTANT!
 Do not run this script during the validation of the submitted solution.
-Because with newest downloaded data slightly different CPI values could be predicted.
+Because with the newest downloaded data slightly different CPI values could be predicted.
-Instead, use provided files, which were downloaded on the submission day.**
+Instead, use the provided files, which were downloaded on the submission day.**

 ## Project Structure